dainsaint/garden/src/blog/i-m-tired-of-futurelessness.md

 that bad is exponential and good is linear.

-it feels like: i recycling 6 cans while exxon dumps a thousand tons of CO2 into the atmosphere.
+it feels like: i recycle 6 cans while exxon dumps a thousand tons of CO2 into the atmosphere.

 it feels like: i cant save for a house while a trust fund buys up the block.